 What can you use Python for?
 Here's a list!

-Learning to code with Python seemed to be something that everyone was told to do, but do you know what you can actually do with it?
-Here are some application of Python!
+Learning to code with Python seemed to be the trend, but do you know what you can actually do with it?
+Here are some applications of Python!

 If you want to start learning to code, the most vital thing to do is just start!
 Write your first line of code and go from there.
 I'm recommending Python because it's relatively easy to pick up, has a growing community and thus, more use cases.